 - Glue stick, glue or adhesive dots

-Glue the stripes on one side …you’ll trim it off soon and then you can use the remaining stripes on new ties.
+If you’re decorating with stripes, then glue the stripes on one side …you’ll trim it off soon and then you can use the remaining stripes on new ties.

 Let the ties dry, then trim off the extra stripes.